Sweta-Behera/CNN-Project/README.md

-# MNIST Handwritten Digit Recognizer using CNN
+# MNIST Handwritten Digit Recognizer using Convolutional Neural Networks(CNN) for Image Classification

 ## Overview
 This project implements a **Convolutional Neural Network (CNN)** to classify handwritten digits from the **MNIST dataset**.
 It automates digit recognition for applications like banking, postal services, and document processing.